nicksteinbauer/redbarncms/src/pages/about/index.md

 templateKey: about-page
 title: About Us
 testimonialsabout:
-  - quote: " am impressed with the Red Barn staff that are on my project.
+  - quote: I am impressed with the Red Barn staff that are on my project.
 They are extremely qualified, responsive, and great to work with.
-Red Barn staff is leading coordination efforts with two cities, the state DOT and multiple third parties."
+Red Barn staff is leading coordination efforts with two cities, the state DOT and multiple third parties.
     author: "- Ginger Ferguson, Sound Transit  Lynnwood Link 200 Project Manager"
   - quote: Red Barn's civil engineering team is responsive and takes the time to get into the details.